ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d. $802,365

-5. In which Region do all Product Categories fall beneath the overall average profit?
+**5. In which Region do all Product Categories fall beneath the overall average profit?**

 a.
 All Regions